mahangm/hawk/README.md

 Don't forget to set Demo project as the start up project!

 Note: Sponza files are not provided in this repo, you can obtain them from [Cell](https://github.com/JoeyDeVries/Cell) project.

+## Tools

+These tools were used to aid development:

+- [BRDFGenerator](https://github.com/HectorMF/BRDFGenerator): Used to make BRDF look up texture.
+- [cmftStudio](https://github.com/dariomanesku/cmftStudio): Used to transform hdr files to skybox, radiance and irradiance maps face lists.
+- [glslang](https://github.com/KhronosGroup/glslang): Used to verify shaders validity over all platforms.
+- [hdrihaven.com](https://hdrihaven.com/): Used for their amazing hdr images.